BioDynaMo/biodynamo/doc/user_guide/operation.md

 ```

 Once you schedule your operation with `Scheduler::ScheduleOp` you are not longer responsible for the memory management; the scheduler will take care of that.
-If you do not schedule your operation, you should free the create operation to avoid memory leaks.
+If you do not schedule your operation, you should free the created operation to avoid memory leaks.
 In the above example it would be `delete displacement_op`.

 ## Schedule multiple operations with the same name